How to Install Waterfox on Debian 13, 12 and 11

 flatpak run net.waterfox.waterfox

-Launch Waterfox from Applications Menu
+Launch Waterfox from the Applications Menu

-Manage Waterfox on Debian
+Update or Remove Waterfox on Debian

-Update Waterfox
+Update Waterfox Flatpak

 sudo flatpak update net.waterfox.waterfox

-cat > ~/update-waterfox.sh << 'EOF'
+cat > ~/update-waterfox.sh <<'EOF'

-echo "Checking for latest Waterfox version..."
+log "Checking for latest Waterfox release..."

-if [ -z "$LATEST_VERSION" ]; then
+if [ -z "$latest_version" ]; then

 exit 1